 Prerequisite: ACCT 310.
 An introduction to the theory and practice of accounting as applied to governmental entities and not-forprofit organizations.
-The objective is to evaluate transactions, prepare and analyze financial statements, write financial briefings, and apply accounting rules and procedures.
-Topics include the evaluation and preparation of reports required for governmental and not-for-profit entities.
+The objective is to evaluate transactions, prepare and analyze financial statements, write financial briefings, prepare data visualization presentations, and apply accounting rules and procedures.
+Topics include the evaluation and preparation of reports required for governmental and notfor-profit entities.
 Students may receive credit for only one of the following courses: ACCT 410 or BMGT 410.